emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 **Templated area**

 The third tag is a placeholder for a *templated area*, which we have named "main".
 You can call it whatever you like.
 The single dot `.` after `"main"` is a parameter that tells Hugo to pass down the current page context to the templated area.
+The page context can be likened to an object that contains the current pages content and metadata.

 ### single.html